oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/9-get-acquainted-with-av.md

   hier_order;
 </copy>
 ~~~

-MEMBER\_UNIQUE\_NAME is the primary key of the hierarchy view.
-In this example, the MEMBER\_UNIQUE\_NAME is the level name and level key value.

 The attribute columns - DAY_ID, MONTH, QUARTER, and YEAR - will return values for the current level and ancestor levels.
 They will return NULL for descendant levels.